-LoadMaster instances can be deployed on Hyper-V, VMware, XEN, KVM hypervisors and on the Azure and AWS public clouds.
+LoadMaster instances can be deployed on Hyper-V, VMware, XEN, KVM, and VirtualBox hypervisors and on the Azure and AWS public clouds.
 A KEMP 360 Central MELA server can license LoadMasters on any platform as long as there is IP connectivity between the LoadMaster and KEMP 360 Central.

 The hypervisor versions can be downloaded from https://kemptechnologies.com/spla-download and the Azure and AWS versions are available in the respective marketplaces as License Agreement Based LoadMaster (MELA/SPLA).

 In the Azure MarketPlace, select License Agreement Based LoadMaster (MELA/SPLA) from the dropdown list under Plans + Pricing.

 In the AWS Marketplace, select License Agreement Based LoadMaster for AWS (MELA).

 Guidelines on how to deploy LoadMaster for each platform are available in the KEMP Resource Library.